vmindtech/vke/README.md

 ## Getting Started

-To get a local copy up and running, follow these simple steps.
+To run the application, follow these steps:

 ### Prerequisites